jsdclxvi/Reforestation/README.md

-## What did the judge say to the dentist?
-Do you swear to pull the tooth, the whole tooth and nothing but the tooth?
+## I went to the doctor today and he told me I had type A blood but it was a type O.